Samiraesmailpur/decbase/README.md

 Webpack

 # List of APIs used in the project:
-Mapbox API (Mapbox API is used to create an interactive map showing the location of the company.
-The exact location on the map is indicated by a marker, and a popup window appears when you click on the marker).
+Mapbox API (The site provides an interactive map using Mapbox API.
+The user can enter their location and the site plots a route to the company's office.
+The map adapts to different devices, making it easy to work with).

 JSON Placeholder API (for generating users and posts in the "Services" section).
 # List of libraries used in the project: